Lambert-Nguyen/team-project-cmpe202-03-fall2025-commandlinecommando/project-journal/week9-nov3-nov9.md

 ## Vineet
 ### Completed
-- Updated AWS infra with new backend
+- Updated AWS infra with new backend which includes redis, postgres, backend and basic frontend microservices
 ### Next
 - Provide endpoints to UI team
 ### Blocked